W-Kuah/bike-sim/README.md

 **Valid Directions**: NORTH, SOUTH, EAST, WEST
 **Grid Boundaries**: X and Y coordinates must be between 0-6 inclusive

+## Mandatory Pre-Requisites:
+- Ensure Java is installed and is updated to the latest version.
+- Download through this link: https://www.java.com/en/download/manual.jsp

 ## How to Run For Non-Developers.
 Note that I do not usually upload artifacts, as it is not good practice.
 However, I felt this would provide a smoother experience for non-developers to run the app.